chekanov/FastSimNN/toy_detector/README.md

 The NN will be written inside "nn_out".

 The NN-predicted file is "data/neuralnet.data".
-It has the same input as valid1.data, but each record has predicted reco-true value and "efficiency" (0,1).
+It has the same input as valid1.data, but each record has predicted reco-true value and "efficiency" (values 0 or 1).

+# Compare NN data with validation data

-The you can compare validation with NN sample using "plotme.py" You can set cuts "Cut1" on the 2nd value of the input, to see how the predicted value can change.
+You can compare validation sample in "valid1.data" with NN sample "neuralnet.data" using "plotme.py" script ("python plotme.py").
+It will make the "resolution" plots.
+You can set cuts "Cut1" on the 2nd value of the input, to see how the predicted value can change the resolution.

 # History

- - Version 1.0 December 1, 2018: Initial version
+ - Version 1.0 May 2, 2019: First version
- - Version 2.0 December 14, 2018: Corrected Eta resolution
- - Version 3.0 December 16, 2018: Added muons, electrons, photons

 # Contact
 Send  comments to S.Chekanov (ANL)